molikto/mlang/README.md

 there is a `Nominal` typeclass in `cubicaltt`, it is what we have implemented `restrict` which is the `act` method in `cubicaltt`

+### universe levels

+we use cumulative universes, done in syntax layer, with `up` operator

 ### dbi core syntax `Abstract`

-this class is just core syntax in de bruijn index. we don't do any manipulation on it, it is just used to eval to values. the conversion from `Abstract` to `Value` is called `eval`, we have currently a compiler by using the Scala compiler directly
+this class is just core syntax in de bruijn index. it is elaborated from concrete syntax. we don't do any manipulation on it, it is just used to eval to values. the conversion from `Abstract` to `Value` is called `eval`, we have currently a compiler by using the Scala compiler directly

 abstract and values is "type free", let expressions don't have types, etc. the context will have the types when needed. this is natural in a type directed way